gvwilson/sensibleadventures/nardica/nardica.md

 Heads turned on nearby ships as Uncle Jack's bellow echoed across the water.

 Ears burning,
-Iffy climbed the three steps onto the deck.
+Iffy climbed the gangplank onto the deck.
 Her heart sank a second time when she saw the mess waiting for her.
 Her uncle had undone the screw cuff holding the frayed cable together and cut the two ends back.